jasonmccomb/womenmakesomenoise/docs/safety-tips.md

 Recognize dangerous situations.
 Know your strengths.
 Know his weaknesses.
-Know You have the right to �FIGHT�.
+Know You have the right to FIGHT.